d2l-ai/d2l-en/chapter_crashcourse/naive-bayes.md

 Subsequently, Gluon will use the already-downloaded local copy.
 We specify whether we are requesting the training set or the test set by setting the value of the parameter `train` to `True` or `False`, respectively.
-Each image is a gray image with both width and height of 28 with shape $(28,28,1)$.
+Each image is a grayscale image with both width and height of 28 with shape $(28,28,1)$.
 We use a customized transformation to remove the last channel dimension.
 In addition, each pixel is presented by a unsigned 8-bit integer, we quantize them into binary features to simplify the problem.

 ```{.python .input  n=44}
 def transform(data, label):